datacommonsorg/website/tools/nl/embeddings/README.md

 1. Make edits to the latest sheet above.

-2. Run the command below which will both generate a new embeddings in `gs://datcom-nl-models`, as well as update the corresponding csv under [sheets/](sheets/).
+2. Run the command below which will both generate a new embeddings csv in `gs://datcom-nl-models`, as well as update the corresponding csv under [sheets/](sheets/).